tristanpemble/uuidz/README.md

 Both implementations accept a `Clock`, so that you can customize their behavior.
 We provide two clocks:

-- `SystemClock`: Uses the system clock to generate timestamps.
+- `Clock.system`: Uses the system clock to generate timestamps.
-- `ZeroClock`: Always returns zero.
+- `Clock.zero`: Always returns zero.

 They also accept a `std.Random`, allowing you to use a custom random number generator.